Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Service hooks.
 Box 2: A Microsoft-hosted agent.
 - [ ] Box 1: Service hooks.
 Box 2: A Microsoft-hosted agent.
 - [x] Box 1: A self-hosted agent.
 Box 2: An External Git service connection.

-### You are in the process of building a mobile app aimed at Android and iOS devices.
-All work items and release cycles are managed via Azure DevOps.
-You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
-Also, you want to ensure that user feedback on the functionality of new apps is received.
-Which of the following must be part of your solution?

-- [x] The Microsoft Test & Feedback extension.
-- [ ] OWASP ZAP.
-- [ ] TFS Integration Platform.
-- [ ] Code Style.

 ### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
 You have been tasked with analyzing the monitoring using ad-hoc queries.
 You need to utilize the correct query language.
 Solution: You use Azure Log Analytics.
 Does the solution meet the goal?